 Receiving an intimidating default notice in your mailbox can be downright scary, but it’s not hopeless.
 First, understand that default notices are designed to stress you out and get you to act.
 But stress isn’t helpful if you can’t afford to pay your debt.
 What's helpful is understanding what it means to default on a loan—and what your options are.
 Because you do have options, and you can get through this.

 Loan default means you have stopped making payments on a debt that you owe.
 Defaulting on a debt doesn’t happen overnight.
 It’s just one step in a predictable process.
-If you’re overwhelmed by debt, some of this may feel familiar.
+If you’re overwhelmed by debt, you may experience the following:

-Your payment is technically late if you make it after 5:00pm on the day it’s due.
+Your payment is technically late if you make it after the lender’s cutoff time on the day it’s due.
 However, most lenders give you a grace period before your payment is officially considered late.

-Many installment loans (mortgages, home equity loans, personal loans) give a 15-day grace period.
+Many installment loans (such as mortgages, home equity loans, personal loans) give a 15-day grace period.
 After the grace period passes, you may be charged a late fee.
 Even so, your payment will be reported as “on time” to credit bureaus as long as it’s fewer than 30 days late.

 With credit cards, a late fee usually kicks in on the first day after the payment due date.
 But just like loan payments, a late payment on credit card debt typically won’t be reported to the credit bureaus as late until it’s 30 days late.

-Achieve tip: A “credit card grace period” is not a payment grace period.
+Achieve tip: A “credit card grace period” isn't a payment grace period.
 It’s the period of time between the day your billing cycle ends and the day your payment is due.
-If you pay off your balance during this time, you won’t be charged interest.
+On most credit card accounts, if you pay off your purchases during the grace period, you won’t be charged interest.
 Not all credit cards have a grace period, and not all transactions are interest-free during the grace period.

 If you pay after your grace period expires, you’ll probably be hit with a late fee.